 The chase for excellence can be a cover for a treacherous pursuit of perfection.
 Too often, the truth isn’t revealed until tragedy strikes.
 It did, and our guest writer imparts this hardest lesson…

-She stopped at Rittenhouse Square to Instagram a caption-less scenery picture of the tranquil park lights just as dusk began to creep in on the end of the day…
+She stopped at Rittenhouse Square to post an uncaptioned image on Instagram of the tranquil park lights just as dusk began to creep in…

-Leeann, originally from Upper Saddle River, NJ, is a premed student at Washington and Lee University in Virginia, where she plays women’s soccer.
-She invites us to check her out on Twitter @lean_on_me27.
+Leeann, originally from Upper Saddle River, NJ, is a pre-med student and on the soccer team at Washington and Lee University.
+She posted her article on The Odyssey Online, addressing her fellow students.

 He went on to preach about how mistakes contribute to the most efficient learning.

 This week also happened to mark the third anniversary of Madison Holleran’s death.
 When my professor turned to the class, I couldn’t help but think that Maddy was somehow speaking to me through his words.

 Maddy’s story has been publicized across the nation, as people over the last three years have become even more infatuated with the girl than they were before her death.